Advice for parents doing their best to support their autistic children.

 Be proud of your-self.

 Since becoming a parent to an autistic child, you advocate, you provide OT, Physio, Speech Therapy to name but a few.
-Juggled too many appointments to remember just now, you know more about your child then the professionals you speak to everyday.
+Juggled too many appointments to remember just now, you know more about your child then you ever thought possible.
 You have had to make tough medical/life altering decisions for your child so they can have a better life.
 You do your best to balance your time to give to all of your family.
 You have a relentless hope for the future, for progress, you are your child’s biggest supporter and are always there for them watching over them, making sure they succeed.
 You are amazing even if you do not feel it just now.
 Be proud of what you have achieved and what you do every single day for your child.

 Don’t lose YOU.